brandon-schabel/notey-md/README.md

 ---
 ## What is Notey MD?
-Noty MD is a ZERO config, zero dependency, super lightweight Markdown Notebook.
+Noty MD is a ZERO config, zero dependency, self hosted, super lightweight Markdown Notebook.

-Noty MD uses only the markdown files themselves.
+Notey MD uses only the markdown files themselves.
 So if you have a collection of a bunch of Markdown files just add it to the notes directory and you'll be able to view and edit them in the browser.